|Appointed Community Members||Designated Agency Partners|

 Rachel Harlan works for the Arlington County public library system.
 She has over 20 years of experience in working with children and teens in library settings, and brings a useful perspective to APCYF’s work in reaching the youth in our community.

-Cintia Johnson is Assistant Superintendent, Administrative Services, Arlington Public Schools and former Principal, Claremont Immersion School.
-She spent 17 years as a teacher and 20 as a school administrator.
+Cintia Johnson is Assistant Superintendent, Administrative Services, Arlington Public Schools and former Principal of Claremont Immersion School.
+She spent 17 years as a teacher and more than 20 as a school administrator.

 Susan Noack, Arlington County Police Dept. and School Resource Officer